-Tear-Free Travel: Flying with an Infant ✈
+Tear-Free Travel – 5 Tips for Parents Flying with an Infant

 1. Plan Your Flight Time

 While flying is not a regular part of your child’s day, sticking as close as possible to their usual routine can have a massive impact on their stress levels during flight.
 If your trip is short – under two hours – try to get an early ticket.
 Your infant will be more focused on their morning meal than the roaring engines.
 For longer travel times, look for tickets with a layover of an hour or more.
-That will give you time to change their clothes, a dirty diaper, and let them stretch their arms and legs.
+That will give you time to change their clothes, and dirty diapers, and let them stretch their arms and legs.
 Unless the layover is a few hours or longer, avoid them during nap time; instead, let the baby sleep on the plane.

 2. Skip the Seat